giacomo-gcad/carbon/bgb_processing/ReadMe.md

 The reclass file exported in the previous step provides the look up table needed to convert the unique numeric codes to IPCC R coefficients.
 This is done with the GRASS module `r.recode`
 The raster layer with R coefficients is then multiplied by the Above Ground Biomass layer to get the final **Below Ground Biomass layer**.

-The above described steps are performed by the script [process_bgb.sh](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/BGB/process_bgb.sh)
+The above described steps are performed by the script [process_bgb.sh](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/BGB/process_bgb.sh).

-Last Run: 03/07/2025 (whole procedure re-run using the AGB 2022 (V. 6)  and Copernicus Land Cover 2022 datasets).
+Last Run: 16/04/2026 (whole procedure re-run using the AGB 2022 (V. 6), Copernicus Land Cover 2022 and Spatial Database of Planted Trees v.2 datasets).